 - If there are no sources, then not only do you have no idea how old the information is, you also have no idea where it came from.

-- (Current is here defined as <5 years old - information about health topics is dangerous if it's out of date!)
+- (Current is here defined as dating to 2012 or later - information about health topics is dangerous if it's out of date!)